ansible/awx/docs/docsite/rst/userguide/inventories.rst

 3. You can optionally specify the verbosity, host filter, enabled variable/value, and update options as described in the main procedure for :ref:`adding a source <ug_add_inv_common_fields>`.

 4. Use the **Source Variables** field to override variables used by the ``kubernetes`` inventory plugin.
 Enter variables using either JSON or YAML syntax.
 Use the radio button to toggle between the two.
-For more information on these variables, see the `Kubernetes (K8s) inventory source <https://github.com/ansible-collections/kubernetes.core/blob/main/docs/kubernetes.core.k8s_inventory.rst#parameters>`_ documentation for detail.
+For more information on these variables, see the `kubevirt.core.kubevirt inventory source <https://kubevirt.io/kubevirt.core/main/plugins/kubevirt.html#parameters>`_ documentation for detail.

   In the example below, the ``connections`` variable is used to specify access to a particular namespace in a cluster.